Greg Stokes

 Gregory Lewis Stokes (born August 5, 1963) is an American former professional basketball player who was selected by the Philadelphia 76ers in the second round (33rd pick overall) of the 1985 NBA draft.
-A 6'10" forward-center from the University of Iowa, Stokes played in 2 NBA seasons for the 76ers and Sacramento Kings.
-In his NBA career, Stokes played in 42 games and scored a total of 130 points.
 He played at Hamilton High School in Hamilton, Ohio in 1980-1981 and help lead team to a 25–1 record and regional finals appearance.
+A 6'10" forward-center from the University of Iowa, Stokes played in two NBA seasons for the 76ers and Sacramento Kings, appearing in 42 games and scoring 130 points (3.1 ppg).
 He also played professionally in Italy and Australia.
-His daughter Kiah Stokes played college basketball at the University of Connecticut from 2011-2015.
-Kiah currently plays professionally in the WNBA for the Las Vegas Aces, and previously played for the New York Liberty.
+His daughter Kiah Stokes played college basketball at the University of Connecticut from 2011-2015, and currently plays in the WNBA as a member of the Golden State Valkyries and previously of the New York Liberty and Las Vegas Aces.